An Overview of Melanoma and Skin Cancer - symptoms, causes and treatment alternatives

 Another study showed that a woman on the estrogen contraceptive pill had a higher risk of skin cancer.

-Worse, some chemicals under the effects of sunlight, become carcinogenic.
+Worse, some chemicals which are tested only in laboratories, become carcinogenic under the effects of sunlight,

 Being overweight and having fat stores are both linked to increased levels of estrogen in the body.